-NCERT Solutions for Class 6 Science Chapter 8 Body movements will guide you in learning the concepts comprehensively.
+NCERT Solutions for Class 6 Science Chapter 8 Body Movements will guide students in learning the concepts comprehensively.
 Detailed answers and explanations provided in this study material will help them with different aspects of body movements, which is very important to understand Anatomy topics in future classes.

-This NCERT Solutions has a variety of questions and detailed answers to the questions, which include fill in the blanks, match the following, true or false and descriptive answer questions.
+These NCERT Solutions have a variety of questions and detailed answers to them, which include fill in the blanks, match the following, true or false and descriptive answer questions.
 All the answers provided here are prepared by subject experts at BYJU’S, and they will help students in their CBSE Class 6 exam preparation.

-Chapter 8 of NCERT Solutions for Class 6 Science will provide knowledge on bones, cartilage and formation of skeleton in the human body.
+Chapter 8 of NCERT Solutions for Class 6 Science will provide knowledge on bones, cartilage and the formation of the skeleton in the human body.
 This Chapter comprises details about the skull, backbone, alternate contraction, locomotion in insects, fish, earthworm and snail.

 Important Topics Covered in NCERT Solutions for Class 6 Science Chapter 8 Body Movements